 Florida Hospital’s highly talented orthopedic surgeons adopt a minimally invasive approach to hip replacement surgery, employing specialized training to perform the procedure through just a few small incisions.
+That is why Florida Hospital is recognized by U.S. News & World Report as one of America’s best hospitals for hip replacement surgery.
 Our patients typically benefit from a quicker return to their daily lives.
 And because these techniques minimize surgical impact on the tissues surrounding the replaced hip joint, they also experience less post-surgical pain and scarring.
 Request an appointment with a specialist today.

 Hip Replacement Surgery

 Hip replacement, also called total hip arthroplasty, is a surgical procedure to replace a worn out or damaged hip with a prosthesis (an artificial joint).
 This surgery may be considered following a hip fracture (breaking of the bone) or for someone who has severe pain due to arthritis.

 Various types of arthritis may affect the hip joint.
 Osteoarthritis, a degenerative joint disease that affects mostly middle-aged and older adults, may cause the breakdown of joint cartilage and adjacent bone in the hips.
 Rheumatoid arthritis, which causes inflammation of the synovial lining of the joint and results in excessive synovial fluid, may lead to severe pain and stiffness.
 Traumatic arthritis, arthritis due to injury, may also cause damage to the articular cartilage of the hip.

 The goal of hip replacement surgery is to replace the parts of the hip joint that have been damaged and to relieve hip pain that cannot be controlled by other treatments.